When do we turn clocks back an hour in 2023?

 WASHINGTON (WDVM) — The time to fall back is upon us, with most of the country getting ready to return to standard time.

 Daylight saving time is supposed to more accurately reflect the actual daylight hours of the day.
-(In order to accomplish that, we spring forward an hour.
-This year, we did that on March 12.)
+In order to accomplish that, we spring forward an hour.

 The practice has followed us since the early 1900s when it was introduced as a wartime measure during World War I. It was repealed in 1919, then brought back in 1942 during World War II.
 Congress later passed the Uniform Time Act in 1966 to make the bi-annual changing of the clocks the norm.
 We briefly tried daylight saving time year-round in 1973, but then-President Gerald Ford signed a bill in 1974 to put the U.S. back on standard time for four months.